HDGamin/HDGamin/README.md

 I'm not a coder.
-I'm using discord for my nerdy Minecraft server.
+I'm using GitHub for my nerdy Minecraft server.